lightonai/muse-docs/docs/home/concepts.md

 ### Sampling

-**Sampling is the operation that allows the model to go from modelling a probability distribution to generating actual text**.
+**Sampling is the operation that allows the model to go from modeling a probability distribution to generating actual text**.
 Ultimately, the model evaluates the likelihood of every possible token in its vocabulary.
 This probability distribution can then be *sampled* to generate text with ✍️ **[Create](/api/primitives/create)**.
 We expose three modes of
 generation: